Skip to main content

 SULFATE STANDARD TO PROTECT WILD RICE

 Under Minnesota water quality rules, a 10 mg/L sulfate standard applies to "water used for the production of wild rice during periods when the rice may be susceptible to damage by high sulfate levels."
 Studies have been conducted to further evaluate the effects of sulfates on wild rice.
 Additional discussion is also occurring about defining waters used for the production of wild rice.
 Information resulting from these efforts will be used to determine if any changes in water quality standards are warranted.
 The Fond du Lac band led the development of reports in 2018 to further describe the importance of wild rice.
-Reports include: The Effects of Wild Rice Water Quality Rules on Tribal Health – Health Impact Assessment, and The Food That Grows Out of the Water – The Economic Benefits of Wild Rice in Minnesota.
+Reports include: The Effects of Wild Rice Water Quality Rule Changes on Tribal Health, and The Food That Grows Out of the Water – The Economic Benefits of Wild Rice in Minnesota.
 In a corresponding process to the governor’s wild rice task force, the tribal wild rice task force completed the 2018 Tribal Wild Rice Task Force Report report in December 2018.
 More information can be found on the Minnesota Pollution Control Agency website: Minnesota's sulfate standard to protect wild rice .

 MANOOMIN CULTURAL AND ECOSYSTEM CHARACTERIZATION